-OVC expects to make any award under this solicitation in the form of a cooperative agreement, which is a type of award that provides for OJP to have substantial involvement in carrying out award activities.
-See Administrative, National Policy, and Other Legal Requirements, under Section F. Federal Award Administration Information, for a brief discussion of what may constitute substantial federal involvement.
+OVC expects to make awards under Purpose Area 1 of this solicitation in the form of a grant.
+OVC expects to make an award under Purpose Area 2 in the form of a cooperative agreement, which is a type of award that provides for OJP to have substantial involvement in carrying out award activities.
+See Administrative, National Policy, and Other Legal Requirements, under Section F. Federal Award Administration Information, for a brief discussion of important statutes, regulations, and award conditions that apply to many (or in some cases, all) OJP grants, and for information on what may constitute substantial federal involvement.